mcdonc/.nixconfig/videos/peruserperhost2/script.rst

 I then need to git add ``alice.nix`` and try to rebuild.

-When we rebuild, we'll notice that some derivations are created for ``alice``, and we'll see that a ``/home/alice`` directory is created.
+When the rebuild completes, we'll see that a ``/home/alice`` directory has been created.

 Commit and push when it works.